uggla/planetoid/README.md

 ## Project current status
 * Clients (native and wasm) can be built and run.
 Wasm can only run solo mode.
+* Worker allows to play multiplayer game:
     * Native client can share the game with a spectator.
 Spectator is another native client started in the spectator mode.
     * Multiplayer game.
 Native client can be run as host and several guests can connect to destroy asteroids together.
-* WIP send player names to server to display current games.
-* WIP store games results.
+* Server is a WIP, this is currently just exposing 2 tables with hibernate/panache and a couple of api routes.

 ## Authors

 - [@Uggla](https://www.github.com/Uggla)

+## Game controls
+* `Right` and `left` arrow keys to turn the ship right and left.
+* `Space` key to shoot.
+* `F` key to display fps.
+* `Esc` key to quit the game.

 ## Screenshots